Seeking Healing and Truth:

 - SANE evidence was a factor in the majority of Dangerous Offender cases within the ten year study

 The report also provides recommendations to improve collaboration and response.
 The SANE evaluation not only is relevant locally and provincially but has far reaching impacts.
-Susan Wilson is presenting the research at the International Association of Forensic Nurses conference at the end of September and the End Violence Against Women International in 2017.
+Susan Wilson presented the research at the International Association of Forensic Nurses conference in 2017.

 For more information about the Avalon SANE program, please visit www.avaloncentre.ca/services/sexual-assault-nurse-examiner.